This 24-year-old Gen Z getai operator wants to share her love of the song stage with the younger generation

 CHANGING OF GUARDS

 That was in June, before the seventh lunar month began.
-Now that we are at the tail end of the seventh lunar month and the Hungry Ghost Festival, you could say Tan has survived her trial by fire as a second-generation getai operator.
+A year on, at the start of this year's Hungry Ghost Festival, you could say Tan has survived her trial by fire as a second-generation getai operator.

 “The seventh lunar month has always been the busiest period for getai.
 In 2019, before the pandemic, we had 40 getai in the seventh month.
 This year, it is still picking up, so it’s a bit quieter.
 So far, we’ve had half that number of bookings,” Tan said.